-The principal risk arising from the Company's financial instruments is credit risk.
-This and other risks which may affect the Company's performance are detailed below.
-Further analysis of the risks facing the Company on its financial instruments is provided in note 13.
+The principal risks arising from the Company's financial instruments are credit risk and interest rate risk.
+These and other risks which may affect the Company's performance are detailed below.
+Further analysis of the risks facing the Company on its financial instruments is provided in note 14.